snoor-madih/iq-bootcamp-wallet-project-students/readme.md

 - The wallets should be saved and loaded from a storage (with thier data)
 - There should be 2 types of transactions (Income and Expense)
 - A transaction should have a date, tags, and a note
-- a user can jump between the wallets and create wallets
+- A user can jump between the wallets and create wallets

 ## Mockups
 Wallet View